whelanh/journalQT/README.md

 ### Dependencies
-The class requires an existing [Sqlite](https://www.sqlite.org/about.html) database.
+journalQT requires an existing [Sqlite](https://www.sqlite.org/about.html) database.
 The name of the database does not matter, but it needs a table "journal" with the columns indicated below.
 You can create it with sqlite: